MaxZabarka/comfyUI-Realtime-Lora/README.md

 2. For SDXL: select your checkpoint from the dropdown
 3. For AI-Toolkit models: the first run will download the model from HuggingFace automatically

 **First run with AI-Toolkit:** The model will download to your HuggingFace cache folder.
-On Windows this is typically `C:\Users\YourName\.cache\huggingface\hub`.
+On Windows this is `C:\Users\%USERNAME%\.cache\huggingface\hub`.
 You can watch that folder to monitor download progress - these models are large (several GB).

 ## Basic Usage